sunflower4life/Saving-Goal-Tracker-App/README.md

         //output/result set to 0
     }
 -Check validation 2: Check if value is -ve.
-    Using Show SnackBar(feedback message) for -ve value for all text fieldss if(target.isNegative || starting.isNegative || weekSaving.isNegative){
+    Using Show SnackBar(feedback message) for -ve value for all text fields if(target.isNegative || starting.isNegative || weekSaving.isNegative){
         //Show SnackBar message : 'Please enter positive value'
         //output/result set to 0
     }
 -Safe Parsing
     use double.tryParse(controller.text) ??
 0 to all input
-    To prevent crashes from non numeric value by defaulting to 0.
+    To prevent crashes from non numeric values by defaulting to 0.

 7.Screenshots
 -Splash